 The age of audio has arrived!

-Whether it's content such as podcasting, microcasting, voice assistants on smartphones (such as Apple Siri, Google Assistant, or Samsung Bixby), and websites that enable visitors to listen to content, or hardware such as earbuds and smart speakers (such as the Amazon Echo or Google Home), audio is clearly a modality that content consumers are taking seriously.
+Whether it's podcasting, microcasting, voice assistants on smartphones (such as Apple Siri, Google Assistant, or Samsung Bixby), websites that enable visitors to listen to content, or hardware such as earbuds and smart speakers (such as the Amazon Echo or Google Home), audio is clearly a modality that content consumers are taking seriously.

 Witlingo is taking the next step in the rise of audio by enabling consumers of audio content to themselves be generators of audio content.